 FIRES, FIREWORKS, FIREARMS, WEAPONS

 You may not burn or ignite any object.
 Candles, incense, etc. are a fire hazard and are prohibited.
 Live Christmas trees and most other holiday decorations (except small lights) are also prohibited.
-E-cigarettes and Hooka are not permitted due to the sensitivity of our fire safety equipment.
+E-cigarettes, vape pens, hooka are not permitted due to the sensitivity of our fire safety equipment.

-The possession or use of firearms, ammunition, knives (of any size/variety), swords, explosives (e.g., firecrackers) or other dangerous weapons or use of hazardous or combustible materials is prohibited in the residence halls.
+The possession or use of firearms, ammunition, knives (with the exception of a foldable pocket knife with a blade less than 2 inches which is primarily used in the furtherance of a student’s education in their chosen program, trade or usage for an student’s current employment or a kitchen knife used expressly for preparing and consuming food), swords, explosives (e.g., firecrackers) or other dangerous weapons or use of hazardous or combustible materials is prohibited in the residence halls.

 In addition, paintball guns, pellet/BB guns, handcuffs, stun guns/tasers or any similar object that may be used to do harm are not permitted in the residence halls.
 Pepper spray may not be used recreationally, or without proper cause, in the residence halls.
 Pepper spray or similar items should be used for emergencies only.
 Housing & Residence Life reserves the right to confiscate any object that may be used for inappropriate behavior.